 Welcome to a new mini-series here on Blushing in Hollywood all about how to make and keep things sexy in your relationship.
 If you are single and dating these tips are also going to be very helpful.
-I think people can get in a rut where your partner starts to feel just like a buddy and while that has it’s pros too, it’s important to keep the romance alive.
-I’m going to start with how to make your home sexy.
-First of all, a clean home is a sexy home so this is going to take some work on your part.
-The good news is that it’s your home so you’ll reap the benefits even when the date is over.
+I think people can get in a rut where your partner starts to feel just like a buddy, but it’s important to keep the romance alive.

 You’ve heard it a million times before.
 “You have to let that old stuff in your past go before you can move on and find love!”
 “You must heal yourself in order to come into a new relationship without bringing old baggage!”
 “You need to cleanse yourself of all of your mistakes and pain in the past in order to move forward into something new and good!”
 Many people advise processing, cleansing, and healing as vital steps in getting yourself relationship ready, but what they don’t typically tell you is how the hell you are supposed to do those things.
 Yes therapy and time can help, but there’s also got to be something that we can do immediately and by ourselves to do some healing.
 That’s where “Heal Your Relationship Space“ comes into play.

 You may remember in my What a Psychic Told Me About My Love Life post that Jusstine Kenzer had mentioned her CD as a way to help us rid ourselves of relationship issues.
 Jusstine was nice enough to send me a digital copy after my last post and wanted me to share what I thought about it with you all.
 Here’s an excerpt from the decription on her website: